fatebreaker/fatebreaker.github.io/index.md

 usemathjax: true
 ---

-I'm currently a research resident at VinAI Research.
+I am an AI resident at VinAI Research Vietnam.

-I'm curious about machine learning methods for limited/corrupted supervision data, which is a prevalent scenario due to the expensive labeling costs.
-Currently, I mainly focus on the techniques of Active Learning for selecting informative and diverse data samples to annotate, as well as Bayesian Inference framework, Self-Supervised learning and Distributionally Robust Optimization for enhancing the quality and robustness of ML models.
+I obtained my B.S. degree in Computer Science from Hanoi University of Science and Technology.

-I am also passionate about deep learning techniques, especially deep generative models like GANs, VAEs, and Normalizing Flows.
+My research explores mechanisms to understand human languages for computers so that computers can perform cognitive language-related tasks for us.
+Among others, I am especially interested in distilling structured information and mining useful knowledge from massive human-written text of various domains.
+I am also interested in other language-related problems with deep learning, including reading comprehension, question answering, machine translation, and natural language generation.
 # Biography

 {%
 assign biography = "
 Nov.
 2019 – Present | Research Resident at VinAI Research
 ---
 Jun.
-2018 – Apr.
+2018 – Oct.
 2019 | Software developer at VC Corporation
 ---
-Jun.
-2017 – Jun.
-2019 | Undergraduate research assistant at Data Science Lab, School of Information and Communication Technology, HUST
+May.
+2017 – Oct.
+2017 | AI Intern at Cinnamon AI Lab
 ---
 Aug.
-2014 – Mar.
+2014 – Jun.
 2019 | Student at Hanoi University of Science and Technology (HUST).
-I graduated one semester earlier than the five-year standard program with an Excellence Degree of Engineer in Information Systems
+I graduated with an Excellence Degree of Engineer in Computer Science.

 " | split: '---'
 %}